 Jason P. Minkin is a partner who serves as coverage and litigation counsel to domestic and international insurers and reinsurers.

-Jason represents insurers in matters involving professional liability coverage, including D&O, E&O, and EPL coverage.
+Jason represents insurers in matters involving professional liability coverage, including D&O, E&O, Healthcare, and EPL coverage.
 He regularly counsels insurers in matters involving securities fraud, shareholder derivative liability, insurance broker liability, investment adviser liability, and employment practices liability.
 He also handles a wide range of managed care and healthcare matters involving GL, D&O, E&O, EPL, Fiduciary and Cyber exposures arising from healthcare providers and facilities, as well as other general liability matters.

 Jason represents insurers and reinsurers in disputes in state and federal courts across the country and regularly participates in domestic and international arbitrations.
 He also advises insurers on claims handling practices, underwriting, policy drafting, new product development, and topical issues concerning the insurance community.